Services

 Current Health Promotion activities:

-• Support for local education settings and workplaces to implement the Achievement Program.
+• Support for local education settings to implement the Vic Kids Eat Well and Achievement Program.

-• Support for local businesses, local government and organisations to take action on healthier eating and active living.
+• Respond to local needs and support local businesses, local government and organisations to take action on food and movement initiatives.

-• Support for local government to implement food policy using the North East Food Policy and Strategy Discussion Paper 2016.
+• Support for local government to implement food policy and deliver actions for the Municipal Public Health and Wellbeing Plan.

 • Cool Relief Centres – co-ordination of local businesses to provide a refuge for people during extreme heat conditions.